 Are you one of the many who walk through life, too busy to take a moment to stop and be one with nature?
 Taking the time to notice is good for your mental health.Tweet

 Early yesterday morning, I stepped out on the front step, to take my son to a school work program.
 The air was brisk but warmer than the day before.
 I thought “Man, a warmer day, finally!”

-As I sat my laptop bag down by my car, so I could unlock the door, something made me pause.
-It was the unmistakable and sound of birds singing; a sound that, in Nova Scotia, is a sure sign of spring.
+As I sat my laptop bag down by my car so I could unlock the door, something made me pause.
+It was the unmistakable sound of birds singing – a sound that, in Nova Scotia, is a sure sign of spring.
 As I scanned the top of the nearby chestnut tree, trying to find the source of the bird’s beautiful song, I couldn’t help but notice the vibrant blue sky and the golden light of the sun, crawling ever higher, and with it, gradually waking up the day.

-While I listen to the bird sing away, that was, sure enough, sitting atop of this young chestnut tree; I thought to myself, “Look at all this beauty I am surrounded by.”
+While I listened to the bird sing away, and sure enough sitting atop this young chestnut tree; I thought to myself, “Look at all this beauty I am surrounded by.”

 Looking for a book to help you get back to nature?